The air was classified as "very unhealthy"

 Bangladesh’s capital Dhaka has topped the list of cities with worst air in the Air Quality Index (AQI) on Sunday morning.

 It had an AQI score of 205 at 08:26am.
 The air was classified as "very unhealthy."

-When the AQI value is between 201 and 300, every city dweller is more likely to be affected and people with respiratory diseases are advised to limit outdoor activities.
+When the AQI value is between 201 and 300, the entire population is more likely to be affected.
+In this situation, children are advised to limit outdoor activities, reports UNB.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is, and what associated health effects might be a concern for them.

 In Bangladesh, the AQI is based on five criteria pollutants – Particulate Matter (PM10 and PM2.5), NO2, CO, SO2, and Ozone (O3).

 The Department of Environment has also set national ambient air quality standards for these pollutants.
 These standards aim to protect against adverse human health impacts.

 Dhaka has long been grappling with air pollution.
 The air quality usually improves during monsoon.